 Summer jazz workshop in Italy: July 19–26, 2014

 Travel to Italy this July for the Venezia Jazz Festival.
 As part of the festival, The New School for Jazz and Contemporary Music and Veneto Jazz co-produce an eight-day workshop in beautiful Chioggia, Italy.
 The workshop includes daily instrumental master classes, three levels of theory classes, several special topics, and rehearsals.
-The program culminating in a series of student big band and ensemble performances.
+The program culminates in a series of student big band and ensemble performances.
 Under the musical direction of New School faculty member Rory Stuart, the program boasts an exciting lineup of teachers.

 The workshop is part of the annual Venezia Jazz Festival.
 In addition to their musical studies, participants attend festival performances by their teachers and other well-known artists, take part in evening jam sessions at local venues, and meet new friends from around the world.